Fisk metallic burial case: Manufacturing background

 The Fisk metallic burial case was designed and patented by Almond D. Fisk under US Patent No. 5920 on November 14, 1848.
 In 1849, the cast iron coffin was publicly unveiled at the New York State Agricultural Society Fair in Syracuse, New York and the American Institute Exhibition in New York City.

 In response to the high demand, Fisk established the Fisk and Raymond Company and began production in Providence, Rhode Island.
 Within the first year of receiving the patent, Fisk set up a small foundry in Winfield Junction in Long Island, New York.
 In order to keep up with demand, Fisk additionally licensed the right to manufacture the case to two larger firms, including W.C.
 Davis & Co. of Cincinnati, Ohio and A.C.
 Barstow & Co. of Providence.

 In fall 1849, the foundry was destroyed by fire, along with all of company's machinery, tools, and inventory.
 In an effort to rebuild his business, Fisk borrowed $15,000 from two investors, John G. Forbes, member of the 49th New York State Legislature and Horace White, 37th Governor of the State of New York.
 The following year, Fisk's health began to decline, and he was unable to work by fall 1850.
 At this time, he transferred his patents and business to Forbes and White.

 Fisk was succeeded by William H. Forbes, son of initial investor, John G. Forbes.
 In 1875, Fisk's brother-in-law, William M. Raymond, partnered with Forbes and restructured the company as W.M.
 Raymond & Company.
 In subsequent years, Syracuse City Attorney, Daniel Phelps Wood, gained controlling interest in W.M.
 Raymond & Company and made his brother, William S. Wood the foundry's superintendent.

 In October 1877, the name was changed to the Metallic Burial Case Company.
 On December 7, 1888, the New York Times reported that the Metallic Burial Case Company was folding.

 Endorsements

-In April 1850, former U.S. Vice President and Secretary of State John C. Calhoun was buried in a Fisk coffin at the Congressional Cemetery in Washington, DC.
-At this time, Jefferson Davis, Henry Clay, and Daniel Webster publicly endorsed the Fisk model, stating that in their opinion, the Fisk was "the best article known to us for transporting the dead to their final resting place".
+In April 1850, former U.S. Vice President and Secretary of State John C. Calhoun was buried in a Fisk coffin at the Congressional Cemetery in Washington, DC; President Zachary Taylor died unexpectedly in July, 1850 and was entombed in a Fisk case.
+Around this time, Jefferson Davis, Henry Clay, and Daniel Webster publicly endorsed the Fisk model, stating that in their opinion, the Fisk was "the best article known to us for transporting the dead to their final resting place".